Entertainment News | Birthday Special: Timeless Melodies of Ace Singer Armaan Malik | LatestLY

 Naina

 'Naina' is a soul-stirring song that showcases Armaan's ability to evoke emotions with his melodious voice.
-In the movie 'Dangal' (2016), Armaan lent his voice to this emotional and heart-touching song, conveying the pain and strength of the protagonist.
+In the movie 'Khoobsurat', Armaan lent his voice to this romantic and heart-touching song, conveying the feelings of two lovers.
+Sona Mohapatra has also given her voice along with Armaan.

 Main Rahoon Ya Na Rahoon